SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 );
 ```

-This is equivalent to the previous example.
+This is equivalent to the previous example, but uses named parameters.

 ## SQLx Integration